Code-Institute-Submissions/breathe-MS2/README.md

 of HTML, CSS, Bootstrap and JavaScript.

 I wanted this project to be completely different from my MS1.
 I also thought why not create something that lots of people would use on a daily basis.
-I know there are a few breathing / meditation apps out there right now but I don't think there are many with a simple one page interface with minimal distractions from the task at hand: to breathe.
+I know there are already a few breathing / meditation apps but I don't think there are many with a simple single page interface with minimal distractions from the task at hand: to breathe.

 ---